USGS-R/inlmisc/README.md

 install.packages("inlmisc", dependencies = TRUE)
 ```

-Or use **devtools** to install the development version from GitHub.
+Or use the **devtools** package to install the development version from GitHub.

 ```r
 devtools::install_github("USGS-R/inlmisc", dependencies = TRUE)